rune/faiss/INSTALL.md

 TL;DR: `./configure && make (&& make install)` for the C++ library, and then `cd python; make && make install` for the python interface.

+Make sure you have the necessary compiler requirements installed (see Supported Platforms below).

 1. `./configure`

 This generates the system-dependent configuration for the `Makefile`, stored in